Developing ASP.NET Framework 4.x on macOS with ServBay

 MyWebApp

-, the recommended path would be/Applications/ServBay/www/MyWebApp
+, the recommended project root path is/Applications/ServBay/www/MyWebApp

 /Applications/ServBay/www/MyWebApp

-- Example: If your project is named
+- Example: If your project is called

 Method 1: Using XSP (Built-in Development Server)